laure-s/son-and-vis-course/README.md

 # son-and-vis-course
-Both project from the Sonification and Visualization Course by Michael Fink, Computer Science, Hebrew University
+Both projects from the Sonification and Visualization Course by Michael Fink, Computer Science, Hebrew University